Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 Those special cases will be mentioned when describing the object model.

 The object model is built with the structure of a double list: main topics and sublists each.
-The following structure follows this list structure.

 # Fixed parameters